Theory Predictions and their Uncertainties

 Constructing and Evaluating an Observable

 To make theory predictions of any observable, EOS requires its full name, its eos.Parameters object, its eos.Kinematics object, and its eos.Options object.
-As an example, we will use the integrated branching ratio of \(B^-\to D\ell^-\bar\nu\), which is represented by the name B->Dlnu::BR.
-The latter is a well formed eos.QualifiedName, which is used throughout EOS to address observables and other objects.
+As a first example, we will use a very simple observable: the branching ratio of \(B_c^-\to \ell^-\bar\nu\), which is represented by the name B_c->lnu::BR, which was uncovered earlier.
+The B_c->lnu::BR is a well formed eos.QualifiedName, which is used throughout EOS to address observables and other objects.
 Additional information about any given observable can be obtained by displaying the full database entry, which also contains information about the kinematic variables required:

 [3]: